Danuta Siedzikówna: Trial and death

-She was charged with taking an active, violent part in an attack on functionaries of the Ministry of Public Security (Polish secret police) and the Milicja Obywatelska near village Podjazy as part of the Łupaszko unit, despite the fact that she was only a medic.
+She was charged with taking an active, violent part in an attack on functionaries of the Ministry of Public Security (Polish secret police) and the Milicja Obywatelska near the village Podjazy as part of the Łupaszko unit, despite the fact that she was only a medic.
 She was accused of shooting at policemen and even issuing orders to other partisans.
 However, the testimony submitted by MO and UB members involved in the fight was at best contradictory, as some claimed to have seen her shooting and giving orders, while others denied it altogether.
 One, named Mieczysław Mazur, testified that Siedzikówna had given him first aid after he was wounded by other partisans.
 She was charged with killing wounded policemen, a charge contradicted during her trial.
 The court decided she had not played a direct part in the attack.

 Despite this and Siedzikówna's age (17), the court still sentenced her to death.
 The president of People's Republic of Poland, Boleslaw Bierut refused to grant her clemency (the request was submitted by Siedzikówna's public defender, which the prisoner herself refused to sign).
 Siedzikówna was executed (along with Feliks Selmanowicz, whose nom de guerre was "Zagończyk"), six days before her 18th birthday, on 28 August 1946, in a Gdańsk prison.

 Days before the execution a secret letter from Inka was smuggled out of the prison, where she wrote: "Please tell my grandmother, that I have acted right."

 The last minutes of her life are known from the testimony of Father Marian Prusak, the priest-chaplain called to give "Inka" and "Zagończyk" the last rites.
-According to Father Prusak both prisoners were calm before their execution.
+According to Father Prusak, both prisoners were calm before their execution.
 Siedzikówna, after taking the Sacrament of Penance, asked the priest to inform her family of her death and gave him their address.
 Afterward the two were executed in the basement of the prison, tied to wooden stakes.
 They both refused blindfolds.
 When the prosecutor gave the order for the execution squad to fire, both prisoners simultaneously shouted (in Polish) "Long Live Poland!"
-She remained alive and the coup de grâce was delivered by Franciszek Sawicki (other members of the firing squad refused to do so).
+She remained alive and the coup de grâce was delivered by Franciszek Sawicki (other members of the firing squad refused to do so) after she yelled "Long live Łupaszko!"

 Her Protocol of Execution was signed by: Major Wiktor Suchacki (prosecutor), 2nd Lt.
 Franciszek Sawicki (firing squad leader), Captain Mieczysław Rutkowski (attending physician), and Jan Wójcik (jail warden).
 The location of her remains remained unknown until 2014.
 They were discovered due to a nation-wide programme launched by the Institute of National Remembrance in 2003.
 The remains were confirmed as Siedzikówna's via DNA testing in 2015.
 On 28 August 2016, a state burial attended by President Andrzej Duda, was held in Gdańsk at the Garrison Cemetery for Siedzikówna and one of her companions.